lino-framework/book/docs/tested/diamond2/index.rst

     >>> from __future__ import print_function

-This document shows a case of multi-table diamond inheritance which was caused problems in Django 1.7.
+This document shows a case of multi-table diamond inheritance which caused problems in Django 1.7.
 The difference with :doc:`../diamond/index` is that now we have two abstract parents.

 This document also shows that Lino has a work-around for both problems.
-Unfortunately that workaround works only until Django 1.6.
+Unfortunately that workaround works only until Django 1.10.
 We had some fun to adapt it to newer Django versions.

+This test is skipped in Django 1.11+ where Django raises a `django.core.exceptions.FieldError` saying that "Local field u'street' in class 'PizzeriaBar' clashes with field of the same name from base class 'Pizzeria'".
+This comes because we additionally to :ref:`simple diamond inheritance <lino.tested.diamond>` the `street` field is defined in *a parent of* the common parent.
+Django then gets messed up when testing for duplicate fields and incorrectly thinks that `street` is duplicated.
+(TODO: verify whether this is a problem)

 The source code used to generate and test this document is at :srcref:`docs/tested/diamond2/`.